Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Sources of uncertainties on QCD coupling

-Refitting the PDFs results in an even larger downward shift of the preferred $\alpha_s(M_Z)$ with \texttt{ksys=2} then when the PDFs were fixed in the previous exercise.

-In this scenario, the ordering of preferred values is markedly different: jet production measurements favor by far the smallest value ($\alpha_s(M_Z) =0.1099$), while $t\bar t$ production still pulls toward the largest value ($\alpha_s(M_Z)=0.1191$), and the DIS ($\alpha_s(M_Z)=0.1146$) and Drell--Yan process ($\alpha_s(M_Z)=0.1187$) lying in-between.
-Compared to the \texttt{ksys=1} case, the pull from jet-production measurements to a significantly lower value of $\alpha_s(M_Z)$ is accompanied by an equally significant reduction in $\chi^2$, which reflects strong sensitivity of these measurements to the treatment of correlated systematics.
+In this scenario, the ordering of preferred values is markedly different: jet production measurements favor by far the smallest value ($\alpha_s(M_Z) =0.1099$), $t\bar t$ production still pulls toward the largest value ($\alpha_s(M_Z)=0.1191$), and DIS ($\alpha_s(M_Z)=0.1146$) and Drell--Yan process ($\alpha_s(M_Z)=0.1187$) lie in-between.
+Compared to the \texttt{ksys=1} case, the pull from jet-production measurements to a significantly lower value of $\alpha_s$ is accompanied by an equally significant reduction in the jets' $\chi^2$, which reflects strong sensitivity of these measurements to the treatment of correlated systematics.

-To further investigate the differences between the \texttt{ksys=1} and \texttt{ksys=2} scenarios in the case of inclusive-jet production measurements, Fig.~\ref{fig:alphaSJetKsys} separately illustrates the $\Delta \chi^2$ profiles of individual jet experiments.
-As before, the curves have $\Delta \chi^2=0$ at the best-fit $\alpha_s(M_Z)$ of the respective global fit.
-The \texttt{ksys=1} case is shown in the Fig.~\ref{fig:alphaSJetKsys} (left), where the D\O{} Run-2 and ATLAS measurements at 7, 8, and 13~TeV collision energies prefer relatively large $\alpha_s(M_Z)$, while the CDF Run-2 and CMS measurements at 7, 8, and 13~TeV prefer smaller values.
-Their interplay produces a combined $\alpha_s(M_Z)$-minimum from jet production that is
+To further investigate the differences between the \texttt{ksys=1} and \texttt{ksys=2} scenarios in the case of inclusive-jet production measurements (in the CT25prel fit), Fig.~\ref{fig:alphaSJetKsys} separately illustrates the $\Delta \chi^2$ profiles of individual jet experiments.
+As before, the curves have $\Delta \chi^2=0$ at the best-fit $\alpha_s$ of the respective global fit.
+The \texttt{ksys=1} case is shown in the Fig.~\ref{fig:alphaSJetKsys} (left), where the D\O{} Run-2 and ATLAS measurements at 7, 8, and 13~TeV collision energies prefer relatively large $\alpha_s$, while the CDF Run-2 and CMS measurements at 7, 8, and 13~TeV prefer smaller values.
+Their interplay produces a combined $\alpha_s$-minimum from jet production at